 10. Octopath Traveler

-Gameplay is a typical turn-based RPG combat reminiscent of older games like Bravely Default or the Romancing Saga series of games.
-While the graphics of this title cannot compare to something like Persona 5, the charming pixelated aesthetic is a nod to games of yesteryear, instead of a limitation.
+While the graphics of this title cannot compare to something like Persona 5, the charming pixelated aesthetic is a nod to games of yesteryear.

 Regardless, the main draw for playing Octopath Traveler is the fun turn-based JRPG action and the intricately woven stories of the characters.

-If you loved the social aspect of Persona 5 and uncover new information about your favorite characters, Octopath Traveler provides more of what you know and love in spades.
+If you loved the social aspect of Persona 5 and the sheer variety of characters, this game offers more of that in spades.
+It’s a must-play for Persona 5 fans.

 9. Dragon Quest XI

-Dragon Quest is one of the most beloved properties of all time.
+Dragon Quest is one of the most beloved franchises of all time.
 Needless to say, you don’t get to make eleven games unless you’re consistently creating thoroughly enjoyable experiences for your fans.

 8. Neo: The World Ends With You